skacem/skacem.github.io/_posts/2021-09-07-Seaborn-Part2.md

 ### FacetGrid

-The most basic utility provided by seaborn for faceting is the FacetGrid.
+The most basic utility provided by seaborn for faceting is the `FacetGrid`.
 It is an object that specifies how to split the layout of the data to be visualized.
 It partitions a figure into a matrix of axes defined by row and column faceting variables.
 It is most useful when you have two discrete variables, and all combinations of the variables exist in the data..
 A third dimension can be added by specifying a hue parameter.

 For example, suppose that we're interested in comparing male and female penguins of each specie in some way.
 To do this, we start by importing the required modules, setting the notebook environment and loading the penguins dataset as pandas DataFrame: